 Addiction Support Groups

 Support groups, or mutual aid groups, are peer-run, community-based groups for people in recovery from a number of issues such as drugs and alcohol abuse, sex addiction, compulsive gambling, eating disorders and codependency.
-Promises offers onsite and offsite recovery support groups to help clients begin building a supportive network in recovery.
+Promises provides access to recovery support groups to help clients begin building a supportive network in recovery.
 Another goal is to get clients into the practice of attending recovery support groups regularly as part of their relapse prevention plan.

 What Are Recovery Support Groups?